Kyle Maack: Career

-Radio and podcast
+Radio and podcasting

 Maack gained further recognition as an intern on The Preston & Steve Show, which broadcasts weekday mornings on WMMR in Philadelphia; singing and producing musical comedy bits and jingles for various segments.
 He joined the cast of Preston & Steve as their video producer in 2022.
 Maack created and hosted the TriJam Podcast from 2018 to 2022 with fellow Philadelphia artists Shae Davis, Jo Rivers and standup comedian, Will Wright.